 Electrocardiogram (ECG or EKG)

-Using sound waves to produce live-action images of the heart, this test can enable your doctor to detect heart abnormalities.PreviousNext
+Sound waves are used to create live-action images of the heart, which can help your doctor to detect heart problems.PreviousNext

 Antibiotics.
 Your child's doctor will prescribe penicillin or another antibiotic to eliminate remaining strep bacteria.